-The specific goals of the introductory course is to give students a basic lexicon to interact with everyday life, events and activities of their new host country, while at the same time teaching them the key building blocks of Italian grammar.
-The central objectives are therefore to provide students with the necessary tools by which they can engage—little by little—with the local community in a meaningful way, and to stimulate students to observe and reflect upon various aspects of the new culture surrounding them.
+The specific goals of the introductory course is to give you a basic lexicon to interact with everyday life, events and activities of your new host country, while at the same time teaching them the key building blocks of Italian grammar.
+The central objectives are therefore to provide you with the necessary tools by which you can engage—little by little—with the local community in a meaningful way, and to stimulate you to observe and reflect upon various aspects of the new culture surrounding them.
 Course activities will include exercises and homework assignments to develop and improve grammatical knowledge; reading and listening activities; and games, role-playing, and interviewing in both pairs and groups both within and outside the classroom.

-At the end of the semester, students should reach the level A2 of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-In practice, the student will be able to:
+At the end of the semester, you should reach the level A2 of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In practice, you will be able to:

 - Recognize and use words and expressions of daily and common use;

 - Identify and use correctly basic grammatical units.
-These include: articles, nouns, adjectives, and their agreements; the present indicative of regular, irregular and reflexive verbs; the passato prossimo; direct pronouns; and the futuro semplice.
+These include: articles, nouns, adjectives, and their agreements; the present indicative of regular, irregular and reflexive verbs; the passato prossimo; direct pronouns; and the futuro semplice; the indicativo imperfetto.

-Dictionary: students are strongly recommended to purchase an English/Italian, Italian/English dictionary.
-The library in via Bartolo has a number of dictionaries available for consultation.
+- Dictionary: Students are strongly recommended to purchase an English/Italian, Italian/English dictionary.
+The library also has a number of dictionaries available for consultation.